 Finding the best weather around Asia in June is a balancing act between monsoon rains and hot days.

-While the dry, sunny tourist season winds down in Thailand (it's such a popular destination, you may never notice!), Vietnam, Cambodia, and Laos, it's time to go elsewhere.
-Travelers usually look to Indonesia where the weather is dry and beautiful.
+The dry, sunny tourist season winds down in Thailand in May, but it's such a popular destination, you may never notice!
+Vietnam, Cambodia, and Laos, have roughly the same rainy weather.
+During the summer, travelers usually look to Indonesia where the weather is mostly dry and beautiful.

 Urban centers such as Hong Kong and Beijing can become suffocating in June, as pollution traps humidity.
 To make matters worse, there are often more rainy days than sunny days.